athomasq/athomasq.github.io/pages/about.md

 📚 I'm an unapologetic [bibliophile](/library)
 📷 I like to take artsy [photographs](/gallery)
 ✈️ I like to travel, both physically and [in spirit](/library/#travel-adventure--exploration)
-🎲 I like to play Euro strategy board games
+🎲 I like to play Euro-style board games
 🎨 I haunt art galleries and museums whenever I can
 🍱 I like to cook, and also to eat well
 🎶 I like to discover new music of almost every genre
+🏅 I over-analyze sports, using data of course
 🎾 I play semi-competitive tennis (NTRP 4-5)
 🔠 I used to play tournament Scrabble, but haven't for a while
 🌸 I used to curate a rather popular poetry newsletter
 🏋🏾 I work out, sleep well, and practise happiness
 📋 I'm a prolific list-maker, curator and reviewer
-✒️ I like to write, as this website makes abundantly clear
+✒️ I like to write, as this website makes abundantly clear :)

 <br/>